 Vancouver, WA Motorcycle Accident Attorney

-Our personal injury legal team is available to provide legal representation to victims in motorcycle accident cases.
+Our accident lawyers are available to provide legal representation to victims in motorcycle accident cases.
 We offer a powerful level of knowledge and experience:

-- We aggressive negotiators and experienced trial lawyers.
+- We aggressive negotiators and experienced motorcycle accident lawyers.
 We will not hesitate to take your case to trial to recover the maximum possible compensation.

 - We have more than 50 years of combined legal experience, earning us an excellent reputation and numerous recognitions and awards for our legal work.

 In Washington, 15.1 percent of road accident fatalities are motorcyclists, according to the Governor’s Highway Safety Associates.
 Every year, families are devastated by the sudden loss of a loved one who has been fatally injured while riding.
 Motorcyclists who survive an accident are often seriously injured, with many facing a lifetime of challenges due to impairments.
-Keeping up with motorcycle accident statistics in Washington and throughout the U.S. can help spread awareness of this serious problem.
+Motorcycle riders should be aware of the statistics in Washington and throughout the U.S. can help spread awareness of this serious problem.

 - In 2015 (the most recent year data is available), 4,976 motorcyclists in the U.S. died in traffic accidents.
 This was an 8% increase from 2014.